datastax/release-notes/Luna_Streaming_2.7_Release_Notes.md

 If you are are using the Luna Streaming Helm chart, you can enable automatic repair of the permissions using the `fixRootlessPermissions` setting.
 For more details on this setting, go [here](https://github.com/datastax/pulsar-helm-chart).

+## Packaging

+Luna Streaming Distribution comes with a few different packages that aim to different purposes.
+The distributions are available as Docker images and tarballs, both of them follow the same packaging patterns.

+### Patterns

+* **lunastreaming**: the basic Luna Streaming Distribution, **including Pulsar SQL** feature.
+* **lunastreaming-all**: it contains the basic Luna Streaming Distribution, including **Pulsar Offloaders** and the **Datastax Pulsar IO Connectors** listed above.
+You should pick this if you are interested in using the Datastax connectors or the offloading feature.

 ## Luna Streaming Distribution 2.7.2 1.1.25

 This is a mantenaince release containing important security updates.